brennalaurentan/tp/docs/UserGuide.md

 #### PHONE_NUMBER: `p/`
 > It refers to the **phone number** of the person.
 * Only accepts numbers.
+* Alphabets, symbols and any other non-numeric characters are not allowed.
 * Must be at least 3 digits long and no spaces.
+* All valid phone number lengths are accepted (any country), country code included.

 #### EMAIL: `e/`
 > It refers to the **email** of the person.